United States

 Scholars have determined that the US is not a democracy.
 The Constitution is inherently unbalanced.
 Monied interests usually get their way, wealth inequality inevitably soars.

 The Supreme Court was intended to maintain high moral principals when the mob does not, and protect the well-being of the people when shaping the law.
 It doesn’t.
-It put thousands of lives at risk when it allowed States to deny Medicaid, overturned Roe against the advice of every Medical association.
+It put thousands of lives at risk when it allowed States to deny Medicaid, overturned Roe against the advice of every Medical association, made guns a public health issue, put the President above the law.
 It has attacked democracy for decades, allowing big money into politics, overturned the Voting Rights Act, allowed gerrymandering, defered to the imperial Presidency.
 It saw no problem with torture, pointless forever war, secret prisons, Guantanamo, renditions, or assaults on civil liberties including universal surveillance.
 The FISA Court was created to cover up torture and secret law.
 It saw no need to keep checks and balances in good repair.
 It doesn’t respect privacy and with a Catholic majority seems quite willing to enable a theocracy.
 Highly religious countries are the most backward.

 The House still represents the people somewhat, but huge money from lobbying inclines it to respond to special interests.
 Social programs are poor including healthcare, child care, elder care, housing… Tax dodgers, especially wealthy ones, usually win.
 In spite of stern warnings, there is not much action on climate, a win for fossil fuel interests.
 Money is not speech, it corrupts.
 In 2013, Jimmy Carter commented that the US has no functioning democracy.